Robert Palmer: 1990s: Continued success

-Palmer expanded his range even further for his next album, Don't Explain (1990).
+Palmer expanded his range further for his next album, Don't Explain (1990).
 It featured two UK top 10 hits with covers of Bob Dylan's "I'll Be Your Baby Tonight" (a collaboration with UB40) and Marvin Gaye's "Mercy Mercy Me".
 Throughout the 1990s, Palmer ventured further into diverse material.
 The 1992 album Ridin' High was a tribute to the Tin Pan Alley era.

 In 1994, Palmer released Honey to mixed reviews.
-While the album failed to produce any hit singles in the US, he did find success in the UK with the release of three modest hit singles "Girl U Want", "Know by Now," and "You Blow Me Away".

-In 1995 Palmer released a greatest hits album, which reached number 4 in the UK.
-Also in 1995 he reunited with other members of Power Station to record a second album.
+While the album failed to produce any hit singles in the US, the album had three modest hit singles in the UK, "Girl U Want", "Know by Now", and "You Blow Me Away".
+In 1995 he released a greatest hits album, which reached number 4 in the UK.
+Also in 1995 he reunited with other members of the Power Station to record a second album.
 Bassist John Taylor eventually backed out of the project, to be replaced by Bernard Edwards.
 Palmer and the rest of the band completed the album Living in Fear (1996), and had just begun touring when Edwards died from pneumonia.

 In 1997, Palmer performed with Rod Stewart at Wembley.

 Personal life

-Palmer met Sue, his future wife, at Slough railway station in 1969, attracted by her style (silver-coloured boots and matching mini-dress) and by the science-fiction book she was reading.
-They married two years later, and had two children.
+Palmer met Susan 'Sue' Eileen Thatcher, his future wife, at Slough railway station, in 1969, attracted by her style (silver-coloured boots and matching mini-dress) and by the science-fiction book she was reading.
+They married on his 21st birthday.
+They had two children.
 The family moved to New York City in the mid-1970s and then to the Bahamas a few years later.
-In 1987, Palmer and his family relocated to Lugano, Switzerland.
+In 1987, Palmer and his family moved to Lugano, Switzerland.
 The couple divorced in 1993.

-A quiet man in his personal life, Palmer was uninterested in most of the excesses of the rock 'n' roll lifestyle, although he was a very heavy tobacco user who smoked as many as 60 cigarettes a day.
-While he hadn't lived in Yorkshire for many decades, in the last interview he gave, Palmer said that the region, and his father, had given him "a healthy work ethic, and a straight-forwardness".
+While he had not lived in Yorkshire for several decades, in the last interview he gave on 24 September 2003, Palmer said that the region, and his father, had given him "a healthy work ethic, and a straight-forwardness".

 Death

-Palmer died from a heart attack in a Paris hotel room on 26 September 2003 at age 54.
-He had been in the French capital after recording a television appearance in London for Yorkshire TV, a retrospective titled My Kinda People.
-His long-term partner, Mary Ambrose, was not with him at his death.
-Among those who paid tribute were Duran Duran, stating: "He was a very dear friend and a great artist.
+A heavy smoker, Palmer died from a heart attack in a Paris hotel room on 26 September 2003 at age 54.
+Palmer was in Paris after having recorded a television appearance in London for My Kinda People, a Yorkshire TV retrospective.
+His long-term partner and musical colleague, Mary Ambrose, had joined him in Paris for a planned two-day break from the television studio.

+Among those who paid tribute were Duran Duran, saying, "He was a very dear friend and a great artist.
 This is a tragic loss to the British music industry."
-He was buried in Lugano, Switzerland.
+A memorial service was held in Lugano.